vetalpaprotsky/flask_blog/README.md

 ```

-Disallow `root` login over SSH(it's dangerous to login as `root`) and disallow password authentication(you already have SSH key base authentication which is safer).
-Edit `/etc/ssh/sshd_config` to have:
+You should disallow `root` user login over SSH(it's dangerous to login as `root` user) and disallow password authentication(you already have SSH key base authentication which is safer).
+To do that, edit `/etc/ssh/sshd_config` to have:
 ```
 ...
-PermitRootLogin no # It will be set to 'yes' before editing ...
+PermitRootLogin no # It will be set to 'yes' before editing.
+...
-PasswordAuthentication no # It will be set to 'yes' before editing ...
+PasswordAuthentication no # It will be set to 'yes' before editing, and might be commented.
+...
 ```